Derrick-/MeowBit/README.md

 * Tips
  * If you were viewing Dot-Bit domains before MeowBit using the clunky and insecure alternate-DNS servers workaround, change back to your old default DNS servers before installing MeowBit.
  * MeowBit resolves .bit domains using the namecoin blockchain on your PC.
 Namecoin must run long enough for the blockchain to be downloaded from other wallets on the network.
-There are prominent status indiators that show this progress.
+There are prominent status indicators that show this progress.
  * MeowBit auto-starts at Windows start-up, this can be changed using the start-up folder.
 Info for Windows 7 and 8 here: http://windows.microsoft.com/en-us/windows/run-program-automatically-windows-starts#1TC=windows-7
- * To work seamlessly, you also should ccnfigure the Namecoin wallet to start at start-up.
-This option is avalable in the Namecoin Wallet settings.
+ * To work seamlessly, you also should configure the Namecoin wallet to start at start-up.
+This option is available in the Namecoin Wallet settings.
  * If you get a message that says “Namecoin config updated. restart wallet”, restart wallet and wait a few minutes.
  * If you are upgrading from a previous version, uninstall the old version first.
 Click on desktop kitty to open MeowBit monitor.
 Stop Service.
 Go into system tray.
 Right-click on kitty, exit MeowBit.
 Go to Windows Start / Control Panel, Programs and Features / click MeowBit to uninstall.
 Then you can install new version.